Common Career Mistakes and How to Avoid Them

 - Attend professional meetings

-- Join online forums that are related to your area of expertise
+- Join online forums relating to your area of expertise

-- Participate in resource groups for employees.
+- Participate in employee resource groups

 Stagnation